This common white bracket fungus has many uses and has been utilised by humans for thousands of years.

 Another possible use of the fungus by Bronze Age man was as a very good tinder that can be started with a weak spark or used to transport fire as the fungus can smoulder for a long time and can be used to take to the next camp or destination and get a fire lit quickly without the long and laborious task of lighting a fire by friction.

 Antiviral.
-In tests extracts from the Birch Polypore blocked reproduction in HIV cells, attacked and incapacitated encepholitis infections and has proved positive in treating flu, yellow fever and West Nile flu.
+In tests extracts from the Birch Polypore blocked reproduction in HIV cells, attacked and incapacitated encephalitis infections and has proved positive in treating flu, yellow fever and West Nile flu.

 Antibiotic.
 The Birch Polypore contains the antibiotic piptamine which has been used to treat e-coli.

 Anti inflammatory.
-There are several triterpene acids present and these are known anti inflammatories.
+There are several triterpene acids present and these are known anti-inflammatory substances.

 Anti Tumor.
-Betulenic acid and other chemicals in the fungi have been shown to cause apoptosis, the destruction of cancer cells while not affecting healthy cells.
+Betulinic acid and other chemicals in the fungi have been shown to cause apoptosis, the destruction of cancer cells while not affecting healthy cells.